 If you are submitting alternative prerequisite courses from another post-secondary institution, please submit a course outline / syllabus and a website link to the course if available.
 Courses are not reviewed for equivalency prior to the application deadline.
 Prerequisites will be evaluated during the admission process.

-Preference is given in the admissions process to applicants who have two years or more of full-time experience in counselling or a related field.
+Preference is given in the admissions process to applicants who have at minimum 1–2 years full-time paid or volunteer experiences in counselling or a related field.

 Successful applicants are required to participate in an online self-study GCAP 500: Student Orientation before the start of the program.
 Failure to successfully complete the orientation may result in removal from the program.

 Applicants without a four-year degree will be considered if they have completed a degree equivalent in nature to three-year academic degree programs at Athabasca University.
 The degree must consist of a minimum of 90 credits (15 full-course equivalents).
 In addition, applicants must meet one of the following additional criteria: